terrakaroline/terrakaroline/README.md

 <h1> Hello, how are you?
 I'm Karoline! 🐱 </h1>

 - 🔭 Information Systems student in <a href="https://www.furg.br/">Universidade Federal do Rio Grande</a>.
-- 🌱 Learning Web Development and Python.
+- 🌱 Learning Web Development, UI/UX Design and Java.

 <div align="center">